Sky Capital fraud case: The victims

 The Sky Capital fraud case had a significant impact on the victims of the fraud.
 Many of the victims lost their life savings, and they struggled to recover from the financial losses.
 Some of the victims also suffered from emotional trauma, as they had been betrayed by someone they trusted.

 The victims of the fraud were a diverse group, but about 400 British retail investors were conned.

 Some of the victims were attracted by the high-pressure sales tactics used by Sky Capital brokers.
 Others were attracted by the promises of high investment returns.
 And still others were attracted by the fact that Sky Capital was a well-known and respected company.

 In addition to the financial losses, the victims of the fraud also suffered from emotional trauma.
 They felt betrayed by Sky Capital, and they felt angry and frustrated by the fact that they had been defrauded.
 Some of the victims also suffered from anxiety and depression.

 The SEC and the Department of Justice have taken steps to help the victims of the Sky Capital fraud recover their losses.
 However, the victims have had difficulty recovering their losses, and many of them are still struggling financially.

 In popular media

-The American Greed episode "The Sky's the Limit" tells the story of the Sky Capital fraud case, which resulted in the conviction of Ross Mandell and Adam Harrington for securities fraud.
+The American Greed episode "The Sky's the Limit" tells the story of the Sky Capital fraud case, which resulted in the conviction of Ross Mandell for securities fraud.